Exponential Growth in Store for Smart Home Market - $176 billion by 2025

-A major reason for this has to do with the widespread Wi-Fi connectivity in many cities and the protocol is universally acceptable.
+A major reason for this has to do with widespread Wi-Fi connectivity in many cities and the protocol is universally accepted.
 As a result, most smart home devices are compatible with Wi-Fi.

 North America in Dominant Position

-With regards to segmentation by geographical locations, there are five major regions.
-These are North America, Europe, Asia Pacific, Latin America and the Middle East & Africa.
+With regards to segmentation by geographical locations, there are five major regions: North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.

 At present, North America plays the dominant role globally in the smart homes sector.
 It has one of the highest technology adoption rates.

 Both of the aforementioned reports estimated the US to be the largest market for smart home devices.
-According to IHS Markit, it accounted for 44% of all revenues in the sector.
+According to the Statista report, it accounts for 30% of all revenues in the sector for 2020.

 Other key players are Honeywell International (US), Johnson Controls International (US), Schneider Electronics (France), Robert Bosch (Germany), LG Electronics (South Korea), ABB (Switzerland) and Sony Corporation (Japan) among others.